null

 Bunco FAQs

-Q. So what exactly is Bunco?
+Q. What is Bunco?

 Bunco is a game that has been around for a long time, having been played in America since at least the 1800's.
 It's centered around three dice and usually three sets of four players, averaging a standard group of 12.
 It is a game of pure luck; no real skill is required other than rolling the dice.
 However, the game is played in upbeat and social settings involving a lot of eating, drinking, and talking, so there is always plenty to do!
 It's meant to be a dice game that provides a great reason for a group of people to gather and socialize.